-- The tables to migrate from the source PolarDB for PostgreSQL cluster contain primary keys or UNIQUE NOT NULL indexes.
+- The tables to be migrated from the source PolarDB for PostgreSQL cluster must contain primary keys or UNIQUE NOT NULL indexes.

 - The version number of the self-managed Oracle database is 9i, 10g, 11g, 12c, 18c, or 19c.